dsingh161/TC2/README.md

             a GitHub account earlier this year for this class.
 I hadn't yet had to use it on my own, either.
 So, that was definitely a challenge and I had to spend some time trying to figure out why my GitHub pages stuff wasn't working.
 However, I think I have a really good handle on it now and I'm excited that I can turn any website I want into a link that I can easily send to family and friends!
+Update: I tried adding logos to the bottom of the header layout.
+I wanted the logos to become colored when the user hovered on them but I couldn't quite get the backgroun image thing to work.

 CREDITS - Pictures: http://www.pamwenger.com/still-life-1 (flowerpot2)
                     https://i.redd.it/cztoid8xwyv11.jpg (flowerpot and stapler)